NervanaSystems/ngraph-python/ununoctium/doc/source/building_graphs.rst

 Building graphs
 ***************
-Although the name "operational graph API" contains the word "graph," the API for defining, analyzing and manipulating machine learning computations.
+Although the name "operational graph API" contains the word "graph," the API is for defining, analyzing and manipulating machine learning computations.
 Although the API is supported by a few graphs behind the scenes, the important thing for the user is the definition of models and frameworks for defining models.